siberry/fewpjs-object-orientation-in-javascript-dumbo-web-career-031119/README.md

 Great, but what happens when we start to expand further?
 Right now we only have the one message from Byron.
 What if we could have multiple messages to like?
 More functions would be needed.
-We'd probably have to modify the code that we have, as well, making it a more complicated.
+We'd probably have to modify the code that we have, as well, making it more complicated.

 Continuing to expand our app, what about displaying a list of names of people who liked this post?
 More code is needed.
 How about being able to post our _own_